StachuDotNet/docs/products/memgraph/upcoming/tutorials/got-kills.md

 **WARNING** - If you've been living under a rock and still have not watched Game of Thrones, this tutorial could contain ***spoilers***.

-We can all agree that 2020. was one of the worst year in our lives because of worldwide pandemic, 2019. still comes close with that disappointing, poorly written ending to one of the best shows of all time, Game of Thrones.
-Seven year build-up to that awful last season crushed souls of millions fans around the world.
-Nevertheless, Game of Thrones world is full of interesting characters, locations, scenarios and most importantly deaths.
+We can all agree that 2020. was one of the worst years in our lives because of the worldwide pandemic, 2019. still comes close with that disappointing, poorly written ending to one of the best shows of all time, Game of Thrones.
+Seven-year build-up to that awful last season crushed the souls of millions of fans around the world.
+Nevertheless, the Game of Thrones world is full of interesting characters, locations, scenarios, and most importantly deaths.
 If you want to know how many characters would survive if Jon Snow stayed dead, which House has the best Kill/Death Ratio or who was the biggest traitor in the show, you have come to the right place!

 ### Data Model

-Although you know the Game of Thrones TV show is based on series of books called A Song of Ice and Fire, our graph database contains only characters from said TV show as books are still not finished.
+Although you know the Game of Thrones TV show is based on series of books called A Song of Ice and Fire, our graph database contains only characters from said TV shows as books are still not finished.
 This tutorial would not be possible with data analyst David Murphy who shared his collection of on-screen deaths on [this link](https://data.world/datasaurusrex/game-of-thones-deaths).
-Some of the rules you have to take in concern is that kills that happened off screen and undead(wraiths) are not counted.
-The dataset we used was slightly modified, to be precise, columns "Episode Name" and "Imdb Rating" were added.
+Some of the rules you have to take into concern are that kills that happened off-screen and undead(wraiths) are not counted.
+The dataset we used was slightly modified, to be precise, columns "Episode Name" and "IMDb Rating" were added.

 Now, the data we'll be using in our queries can be classified as follows:
   * nodes, labeled as "Character", "Allegiance", "Death", "Episode", "Season", or "Location"
-    * a "Character" node has a "name" attribute corresponding to character's name (e.g. "Jon Snow")
+    * a "Character" node has a "name" attribute corresponding to the character's name (e.g. "Jon Snow")
-    * a "Allegiance" node has a "name" attribute corresponding to the house name the character is loyal to (e.g.  "House Stark")
+    * an "Allegiance" node has a "name" attribute corresponding to the house name the character is loyal to (e.g.  "House Stark")
-    * a "Death" node has a "order" attribute corresponding to the order in which the death happened in show (e.g. "602")
+    * a "Death" node has an "order" attribute corresponding to the order in which the death happened in show (e.g. "602")
-    * a "Episode" node has a "number" attribute corresponding to the number of episode (e.g. "10"), "name" attribute corresponding to the name of the episode (e.g. "Mothers Mercy") and "imdb_rating" episode corresponding the IMDB rating of the episode (e.g. "9.1")
+    * an "Episode" node has a "number" attribute corresponding to the number of episodes (e.g. "10"), "name" attribute corresponding to the name of the episode (e.g. "Mothers Mercy") and "imdb_rating" episode corresponding to the IMDB rating of the episode (e.g. "9.1")
-    * a "Season" node has a "number" attribute corresponding to the number of season (e.g. "10")
+    * a "Season" node has a "number" attribute corresponding to the number of the season (e.g. "10")
-    * a "Character" node has a "name" attribute corresponding to character's name (e.g. "Castle Black")
+    * a "Character" node has a "name" attribute corresponding to the character's name (e.g. "Castle Black")
   * edges, of type "KilledBy", "Killed","LoyalTo", "Died", "InEpisode", "InSeason", or "InLocation"
-    * edges "KilledBy" and "Killed" connect two Character nodes and they have 2 attributes, "method" which says how was the character killed (e.g. "Knife") and "count" attributes which says how many of this characters was killed (e.g. if "Jon Snow" killed 10 "Lannister soldiers" then on this path "count" would be "10")
+    * edges "KilledBy" and "Killed" connect two Character nodes and they have 2 attributes, "method" which says how was the character killed (e.g. "Knife") and "count" attributes which says how many of these characters was killed (e.g. if "Jon Snow" killed 10 "Lannister soldiers" then on this path "count" would be "10")
     * edge "LoyalTo" connects "Character" node with "Allegiance" node
     * edges "Died" and "Killed" connects "Character" node with "Death" node